Welcome to Maldon Canoe Club

 In 2020, due to the expansion of Maldon as a town and district, we felt that the club would benefit from a rebrand to Maldon Canoe Club.
 Our aims and core values still remain the same: Give local people the opportunity to experience the joys and thrills of Canoeing and kayaking, regardless of age, ability, income, race, or ethnicity.

 We are an extremely active canoe and kayaking club affiliated with the governing body British Canoeing, we are based in the Maldon district of Essex with pool sessions, river sessions and trips running throughout the year.
-The club meet regularly at our pool sessions that take place the last Saturday of each month at South Woodham Ferrers swimming pool. (see events for specific details)
+The club meet regularly on Wednesday evenings in the summer months and also at our regular pool sessions that take place the last Saturday of each month at South Woodham Ferrers swimming pool. (see Trips & Events for specific details)

 We always welcome new starters to the club, even if you come down on your own it’s unlikely that you will be the only new starter that session.
 You will be introduced to a British Canoeing qualified coach who will help you learn the basics in a structured coaching session, you won’t just be left to work it out for yourself!
 Pool sessions can be followed by a trip to the pub which is a great opportunity to get to know people better and understand a little more about the club.

-The club meets up and organises club trips throughout the year in a variety of locations around the UK.
+In the summer months, the club meets up every Wednesday at pre-arranged locations (Check the Events calendar on this site or ‘Events’ on our Facebook group for Wednesday evening paddles), These paddles are suitable for all abilities and the club welcomes anyone who would like to pop along to give paddling a go.
+We also organise club trips throughout the year in a variety of locations around the UK.
 Our trips offer something for everyone regardless of age or ability.
 Previous trips have taken us all around the UK from gentle touring paddles that are suitable for everyone to more extreme paddles in challenging seas and white water rivers.

 Maldon Canoe Club is not a business or run for profit.